 - More with Less Award – This award recognizes exceptional projects that are less than 10,000 SF but display a disproportionate impact on the community they serve based on the criteria above.
 One project will be awarded at the jury’s discretion, if any.

-- People’s Choice – This award will be selected based on in-person voting at the A4LE Southern Region Conference using the display boards.
+- People’s Choice – This award may be selected based on in-person voting at the A4LE Southern Region Conference using the display boards.

 In order to be considered for exhibit, firms must submit a regulation PowerPoint, project dossier, exhibit boards, confidential sheet, photo release and high-resolution PDFs of each board.